Beach-Garland Street-Flint River Bridge: History

 In 1920, there were only two major bridges crossing the river in the city of Flint.
 Due to its recent growth, this was inadequate for the transportation needs of the city.
 To help ease the congestion, the city instructed City Engineer Ezra Shoecraft to develop plans for a new bridge, crossing the river to connect Garland Street on the north and Beach Street on the south.
 Shoecraft commissioned Indianapolis bridge designer Daniel B. Luten, who had earlier designed other Flint bridges (including the still extant West Second Street–Swartz Creek Bridge), to create a design for the new bridge.
 Luten delineated several options, and the city chose among them.
 The city awarded the contract to build the new bridge to the Illinois Bridge Company of Chicago, who had been the contractor for the city's previous Luten arch bridges.
-Work on the new bridge began in October of 1920, and was completed in the fall of 1921.
+Work on the new bridge began in October 1920, and was completed in the fall of 1921.

 By 2006, the bridge had deteriorated, with concrete spalling on the arches and sidewalks.
 In the middle of the year, the bridge was demolished and replaced.